NatSim/Bookcase/README.md

 <h1>Bookcase</h1>

-Project name is **bookcase** that allows readers to find, collect and store their favourite books.
+Project name is **Bookcase** that allows readers to find, collect and store their favourite books.

-This bookstore uses **React Framework** has many features which include:
+This bookcase uses **React Framework** has many features which include:

 * **Multiple components** -which allow for Multiple pages/features.
 * **Serachbar** - Users may search through the available BookList homepage or browse within the  to locate their desired books.